What Is LiFi?

 Advantages of LiFi

-Relocating wireless communications to a new section of the electromagnetic spectrum, LiFi promises certain benefits compared to common methods, like WiFi and cellular networks.
+Relocating wireless communications to a new section of the electromagnetic spectrum, LiFi promises certain benefits compared to common methods, like WiFi and cellular networks

 Currently, WiFi speeds oscillate between 11 and 300 megabytes per second, compared to LiFi’s 10 gigabytes per second.
 Without even considering its theoretical top speed of 224 gigabytes per second, LiFi outperforms the communication standard one hundred-fold.

 Light can’t travel through walls.
-So when it is used for data transmission, the signal remains confined within the physical barriers of a room or building.
+So, when it is used for data transmission, the signal remains confined within the physical barriers of a room or building.
 This feature reduces the risk of eavesdropping and unauthorized interception.

-More Bandwidth
+LiFi Possesses More Bandwidth Than WiFi

 The light spectrum is 10,000 times broader than the radio spectrum, allowing visual light communications to carry and transmit much larger amounts of data per second when compared to traditional methods like WiFi.